nabrus/js-exercises/README.md

     *  [Creating Promises](https://github.com/nabrus/js-exercises/blob/master/wesbos-es6/promises/creating-promises.html): Using the promise constructor:
     `new Promise( /* executor */ function(resolve, reject) { ... } );`
     *  [Chaining Promises](https://github.com/nabrus/js-exercises/blob/master/wesbos-es6/promises/chaining-promises.html): Example of chaining two promises in steps via simulating a database query.
 Awaiting the first step to fulfill in order to use the data returned in processing the second step.
-    *  [Multiple Promises](https://github.com/nabrus/js-exercises/blob/master/wesbos-es6/promises/multiple-promises.html): Working with multiple promises all at the same time instead of in steps using `Promise.all(..)`.
+    *  [Multiple Promises](https://github.com/nabrus/js-exercises/blob/master/wesbos-es6/promises/multiple-promises.html): `Promise.all(..)` Working with multiple promises all at the same time instead of in steps.

 *  [Symbols](https://github.com/nabrus/js-exercises/blob/master/wesbos-es6/symbols/symbols.html): Examples of the primitive data type *symbol*, why and how it's used.